rohitsanj/rohitsanj.github.io/about.md

 permalink: /about/
 ---

-<b>Hey there!</b>

-I'm a third year student at Manipal Institute of Technology, Manipal.
+I'm a final year electronics engineering student at Manipal Institute of Technology, Manipal.
 I am a Pythonista and an open source enthusiast.

- <i>This page is under construction.. more to come soon.</i>
+Here is my <a href="https://drive.google.com/file/d/1smYXerADrTAEYCItRHO-d7ggsYLR9Ziq/view?usp=sharing" target="_blank">CV</a>.

 <!---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)-->